-- 1. This is a civil action seeking declaratory relief arising from Plaintiff's contract of insurance with the Defendants. - 2.
-In light of the global coronavirus disease 2019 ("COVID-19") pandemic and state and local government orders ("Civil Authority Orders") mandating that all non-essential in-store businesses must shut down on March 23, 2020, Plaintiffs medical practice has suffered business loss.
+1. This is a civil action seeking declaratory relief arising from Plaintiffs' contract of insurance with the Defendants.

+2. In light of the global coronavirus disease 2019 ("COVID-19") pandemic and state and local government orders ("Civil Authority Orders") mandating that all non-essential in-store businesses must shut down on March 16, 2020, Plaintiffs' schools and accompanying retail stores have suffered business loss.

-- 3. Plaintiff's insurance policy provides coverage for all non-excluded business losses, and thus provide coverage here. - 4.
-As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been incurred in an amount greater than \$150,000.00.
+3. Plaintiffs' insurance policies provide coverage for all non-excluded business losses, and thus provide coverage here.

+4. As a result, Plaintiffs are entitled to declaratory relief that their businesses are covered for all business losses that have been incurred in an amount greater than \$150,000.00.